geonetwork/doc/en/maintainer-guide/installing/configuring-database.rst

 This section describe how to configure the database connection.

 By default, an `H2 <http://www.h2database.com/html/main.html>`_ database is configured and created when the application first start.
-The H2 database nammed ``geonetwork.h2.db`` is created:
+The H2 database named ``geonetwork.h2.db`` is created:

 * when using the installer, in the ``jetty`` folder